NOTE: Updated March 2022

 The UK digital advertising industry was worth an estimated £16.5 billion in 2020, a growth of 5% on the 2019 figure and with a 75% year-on-year growth, smartphones now account for 64% of all spend.
 The latest Interactive Advertising Bureau (IAB) / PwC Digital Adspend report for the first half of 2021 shows the market has continued its growth with £10.5bn spent.

 Unfortunately, along with all that advertising comes ad fraud.
 Digital ad fraud affects between 10 to 60 per cent of different types of digital advertising, according to numerous studies.

-Foremost amongst these is a landmark study carried out in 2016 by the Association of National Advertisers and digital security firm White Ops, which monitored 181 digital marketing campaigns from 36 ANA member companies across 60 days.
+Foremost amongst these was a landmark study carried out in 2016 by the Association of National Advertisers and digital security firm White Ops (now Human), which monitored 181 digital marketing campaigns from 36 ANA member companies across 60 days.
 They uncovered hundreds of millions of bots infecting the advertising of big brand names including Ford, Verizon and Pfizer.

 What does this mean in reality?
 Half, or more, of paid online display adverts have never been seen by an actual person.
 The number of impressions which aren’t viewed can be as high as 85% and, as far back as 2012 Incapsula was reporting that only 35% of all internet traffic was human.
 In 2015 Google put the figure slightly higher at 44%.